Introduction

 acquire a nationality or a right to permanent residence in another country to which

-they may be entitled; and - Provide for the full opening of the EU Settlement Scheme for resident EU citizens
+• Provide for the full opening of the EU Settlement Scheme for resident EU citizens

 and their family members to obtain UK immigration status, alongside two negative